Julia Greenwood (COL '19)

 Melvin Thomas is a senior from Staten Island, New York.
 He is in the Georgetown College of Arts and Sciences, majoring in Government and Russian, with a minor in Economics.
 He is the first person ever to have served on the Cardinal O’Connor Conference Board every year of his undergraduate career.
 Besides serving as the Conference’s Mass for Life Director for the second year in a row, he works at Georgetown’s Intercultural Center, serves as the vice president of Right to Life, and is a member of the Knights of Columbus and the Tocqueville Forum for Political Understanding.
 He speaks a total of four languages and cannot restrain himself from singing along to “Closer” by The Chainsmokers whenever it comes on.
 Although the thought of having to leave Georgetown isn’t one he likes to entertain, Melvin is very excited for senior year.

-Havens is a sophomore in the College on a pre-medical track.
+Havens is a junior in the College on a pre-medical track.
 Originally from Richmond, Virginia, Havens is all too familiar with DC’s sporadic weather of snow in March and shorts-weather in December.
 In addition to serving as Volunteer Coordinator for the Conference, Havens is the president of Right to Life, a member of Catholic Women at Georgetown, and a tutor at Duke Ellington High School through GUMSHOE.
 On any given day, Havens can be found working (fooling around) at the Library’s circulation desk, frequenting coffee shops for banana nut muffins and vanilla lattes, and finding excuses to bake cookies.
 In her free time, Havens runs a healthy recipe blog, SkinnySweetTreats, where she feeds (*pun intended*) her sweet tooth through the creation of over 300 original recipes.